 This amazing DIY Spirulina Face Mask will brighten and repair your skin in a matter of 10 minutes.
 You will be pleased with the results.
 So will your skin!

 To brighten dull skin, mash a ripe organic strawberry with two tablespoons of honey and one tablespoon plain Greek yogurt.
 Again, avoid the eye area when applying this mask!
 The fruit acids in the strawberry and the enzymes of the yogurt help to break down dead skin cells to combat dullness.
 Leave on for 10 (ish) minutes, wash off, and follow with a toner and moisturizer.

 For Acne Prone Skin

-To cleanse and treat acne and blemish prone skin, mix together two tablespoons of honey, 4 tablespoons of nut milk and one capsules of activated charcoal.
+Mix together two tablespoons of honey, 4 tablespoons of nut milk and one capsule of activated charcoal.
 If you can’t find or don’t have activated charcoal, you can substitute two teaspoons of bentonite or rose clay to help gently cleanse the skin.

 The activated charcoal pulls grime and excess oil from the pores.
 It’s important to avoid the eyes with this mask-as it can be drying.
-After treating for tten minutes, gently wash off with warm water.
+After treating for ten minutes, gently wash off with warm water.
 Tone your skin with your favorite toner and follow with a moisturizer.
 Use this mask once a week to help cleanse clogged pores and assist acne-prone skin.

-If you decide to make any of our diy honey face masks, or better yet, your very own take, why not take a photo and share it with us using #waxingkararecipes on Instagram.
+If you decide to make any of our DIY honey face masks, or better yet, your very own take, why not take a photo and share it with us using #waxingkararecipes on Instagram.
 We love seeing your photos!